Satyam/react-simple-idle-monitor/README.md

 #### `activate`

 A function, will ensure the monitor is active.
 It will have no effect if [`isRunning`](#isrunning) is false.
 It will re-launch the inactivity timer as if a UI event had been detected.
 It will take an optional number argument which will become the new [`timeout`](#timeout) for the new inactivity timer.
-Unlike the `newTimeout` argument in [`run`](#run), the one given in `activate` will only be used for the current timer.
+Unlike the `newTimeout` argument in [`run`](#run), the one given in `activate` will only be used for the current timer, successive timers will use the previous value.
 It will result in:

 - [`isIdle`](#isidle) === false
 - [`startTime`](#starttime) === `Date.now()`